core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * Set-up of new endpoints moved to document body.

 * The encrypted countersignature is a result of the header compression, not of COSE.

+* Revised examples of compressed and non-compressed COSE object.

 * Removed excessive requirements on group rekeying scheduling.